oracle-livelabs/apex/image-semantic-search/4-edit-application/4-edit-application.md

 - Build a Search Page that allows users to search posted images using text queries.

-- Create a Search Page for image-to-image search, where users can upload an image to find visually similar posted images.
+- Create a Search Page for image to image search, where users can upload an image to find visually similar posted images.

 - Edit the Timeline region to automatically generate image embeddings using the image vector provider whenever a new image is posted.
 These embeddings are stored in the database to support future semantic searches.